-The aggressivity which the subject will experience at this point has nothing to do with the animal aggressivity of frustrated desire.
-Such a reference, which most people are content with, actually masks another one which is less agreeable for each and for all of us: the aggressivity of the slave whose response to the frustration of his labor is a desire for death.
+The aggressivity experienced by the subject at this point has nothing to do with the animal aggressivity of frustrated desire.
+This assumption, which seems to satisfy most people, actually masks another that is less agreeable for each and every one of us: the aggressivity of the slave whose response to the frustration of his labour is a desire for death.

-It is therefore readily conceivable how this aggressivity may respond to any intervention which, by denouncing the Imaginary intentions of the discourse, dismantles the object constructed by the subject to satisfy them.
-This is in effect what is called the analysis of resistances, whose perilous side appears immediately.
-It is already pointed to by the existence of that artless simpleton who has never seen revealed anything except the aggressive signification of his subjects' phantasies.
+It is therefore readily conceivable how this aggressivity may respond to any intervention which, by denouncing the imaginary intentions of the discourse, dismantles the object constructed by the subject to satisfy them.
+This is in effect what is called the analysis of resistances, the dangerous aspect of which is immediately apparent.
+It is already indicated by the existence of the simple-minded analyst who has never seen revealed anything but the aggressive signification of his subjects' phantasies.11

-This is the same man who, not hesitating to plead for a "causalist" analysis which would aim to transform the subject in his present by learned explanations of his past, betrays well enough by his very intonation the anxiety from which he wishes to save himself-the anxiety of having to think that his patient's liberty may be dependent upon that of his own intervention.
-Whether or not the expedient into which he plunges may possibly be beneficial at some moment or another to the subject, this has no more importance than a stimulating pleasantry and will not detain me any longer.
+Such an individual who, not hesitating to plead for a 'causalist' analysis that would aim to transform the subject in his present by learned explanations of his past, betrays well enough by his very intonation the anxiety that he wishes to spare himself - the anxiety of having to think that his patient's freedom may be dependent upon that of his own intervention.
+Whether or not the expedient into which he plunges may possibly be beneficial at some moment or other to the subject, this has no more importance than a stimulating pleasantry and will not detain me any longer.

-Rather let us focus on this hic et nunc to which some analysts feel we should confine the tactics of analysis.
-It may indeed be useful, provided that the Imaginary intention that the analyst uncovers in it is not detached by him from the symbolic relation in which it is expressed.
-Nothing must be read into it concerning the moi of the subject which can not be reassumed by the subject in the form of the "je," that is, in the first person.
+Rather let us focus on this hic et nunc to which some analysts feel we should confine the handling of the analysis.
+It may indeed be useful, provided the imaginary intention that the analyst uncovers in it is not detached by him from the symbolic relation in which it is expressed.
+Nothing must be read into it concerning the ego of the subject that cannot be reassumed by him in the form of the 'I', that is, in the first person.

-"I have been this only in order to become what I can be": if this were not the permanent fulcrum of the subject's assumption of his own mirages, where could one pick out progress here?
+'I have been this only in order to become what I can be': if this were not the permanent high point of the subject's assumption of his own mirages, in what sense would this constitute progress?

-Hence the analyst cannot without peril track the subject down into the intimacy of his gestures, nor into that of his static state, except by reintegrating them as silent notes into his narcissistic discourse-and this has been noted very sensitively, even by young practitioners.
+From this point on, the analyst cannot without peril track the subject down into the intimacy of his gestures, nor even into that of his static state, except by reintegrating them as silent parts into his narcissistic discourse - and this has been noted very sensitively, even by young practitioners.

-The danger involved here is not that of the subject's negative reaction, but much rather that of his capture in an objectification-no less Imaginary than before-of his static state or of his "statue," in a renewed status of his alienation.
+The danger involved here is not that of the subject's negative reaction, but rather that of his capture in an objectification - no less imaginary than before - of his static state or of his 'statue', in a renewed status of his alienation.

-Quite the contrary, the art of the analyst must be to suspend the subject's certitudes until their last mirages have been consumed.
-And it is in the discourse that, like verse, their resolution must be scanned.
+Quite the contrary, the art of the analyst must be to suspend the subject's certainties until their last mirages have been consumed.
+And it is in the discourse that the progress of their resolution must be marked.

-Indeed, however empty this discourse may appear, it is only so if taken at its face value: that which justifies the remark of Mallarmé's, in which he compares the common use of Language to the exchange of a coin whose obverse and reverse no longer bear any but worn effigies, and which people pass from hand to hand "in silence."
-This metaphor is sufficient to remind us that the Word, even when almost completely worn out, retains its value as a tessera.
+Indeed, however empty this discourse may seem, it is so only if taken at its face value: that which justifies the remark of Mallarmé's, in which he compares the common use of language to the exchange of a coin whose obverse and reverse no longer bear any but effaced figures, and which people pass from hand to hand 'in silence'.
+This metaphor is enough to remind us that speech, even when almost completely worn out, retains its value as a tessera.12